leonhsu95/readme-generator/sample.md

   ## Installation

-  You can install the project by git cloning git@github.com:leonhsu95/leonhsu95-Portfolio.git
+  You can install the project via SSH by git cloning git@github.com:leonhsu95/leonhsu95-Portfolio.git

   ## Usage

-  Link to screenshot can be found here.
-Usage subject to license.
+  Usage is subject to license

   ## Credits